NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ======================================  =================  ================  ========================  ========  ===========  ==============================

   .. [#] If provided, AttachedToSpace must reference a ``Space`` (within a conditioned Zone).
-  .. [#] Only required if space-level HVAC design load calculations are desired (see :ref:`zones_spaces`) and the surface is adjacent to conditioned space (and not adiabatic).
+  .. [#] Only required if zone-level and space-level HVAC design load calculations are desired (see :ref:`zones_spaces`) and the surface is adjacent to conditioned space (and not adiabatic).
   .. [#] ExteriorAdjacentTo choices are "outside", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] InteriorAdjacentTo choices are "conditioned space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".